cdsittampalam/documentation/docs/Deposit & Withdraw.md

 4. To reject, tap **Reject**.

 For the action you select, you sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.

+When the withdrawal is complete, you are notified on the phone and web app.
+You also receive an email with the subject of **withdrawal complete**.

 Track Progress
 --------------